k3rokami/Vrv-Downloader/README.md

 It's an app which helps you download videos off VRV.Had only tried to download crunchyroll anime off it,premium anime won't work so does Hidive unless you have a premium account which you could try with the "Requires Premium" box.No gurantees It would work since I don't own a premium account.

-The original code and ui is based off skid9000's Crunchyroll-Downloader which could be found [Here](https://github.com/skid9000/Crunchyroll-Downloader)

-Additional code I've added isn't that well done since I'm self thought so expect bugs/errors,also report via the Issues if they aries I would try my best to fix.
+Some code isn't that well done since I'm self thought so expect bugs/errors,also report via the Issues if they aries I would try my best to fix.

 ## Here's a Preview of it
 <img src="https://github.com/honghongleong/Vrv-Downloader/blob/master/Preview/Updated%20Preview.jpg?raw=true"/>